Maintaining Fontenelle Forest’s Trails

 Questions about the trails?

 As always, our Visitor Services team is available for questions regarding suggestions on the trails best suited for the experience you are seeking, as well as trail updates and closures.
+Stop by the Fontenelle Forest Nature Center or call 402-731-3140 to speak with our Visitor Services staff during Nature Center hours.

 Additionally, should you encounter anything concerning while out on the trails, members and guests are encouraged to report them to Visitor Services, who will pass the information on to the ranger on duty.